mrfatguy/phonegap-bootstrap-demo/README.md

 * Multi-language, application auto-translation system, based on [i18next](http://i18next.com/) library.
 Some example locales (English, Polish, German and Chinese) included.

+* Heavily modified version of [Boostrap Slider](http://www.eyecon.ro/bootstrap-slider/).
+My modifications includes theming (slider will adapt to any Bootswatch style), adding some new features and fixing many small bugs.

 As you can see, there are a lot of things here, which makes application big and slow.
 In most projects, however, you'll only need part of them, so don't worry.
 This is only an example.